 - items used to regulate the temperature of prescription medications or devices, such as ice packs or gel-filled heat packs.

-If you plan to bring medication on board, we strongly recommended that you:
+If you plan to bring medication on board an aircraft, it is recommended that you do the following:

-- have the medication and accompanying documents ready for inspection before you arrive at the security screening point.
+- have the medication and accompanying documents with you to show at the security screening point.

-For more information on going through a security screening point with these items, go to People with special circumstances.
+For more information on going through a security screening point with medical items, go to People with special circumstances.

-- travelling on the domestic leg of a flight departing from an Australian international terminal.
-For example, passengers departing Sydney international airport on a flight to Melbourne.
+- when travelling on the domestic leg of a flight departing from an Australian international terminal

 Medical devices and medical equipment are exempt from the powder, liquid, aerosol and gel restrictions that apply for international travel.
 For more information, see Medicine and medical items.

-You can print our Travelling with powders, liquids, aerosols and gels fact sheet (5MB PDF).
+You can print our Travelling with powders, liquids, aerosols and gels fact sheet.

 There are two kinds of powders: organic and inorganic.
 Organic powders are made of or come from living things, such as animals and plants.
 There are no limits on how much organic powder you can bring on board an aircraft.